ABN Instructions - JD DME

 |Options – Blank (G) Options: Blank (G) contains the following three options:|

-This option means the beneficiary does not want the care/item in question.
-By checking this box, the beneficiary understands that no additional care/items will be provided and thus, there are no appeal rights associated with this option.
+This option means the beneficiary does not want the care in question.
+By checking this box, the beneficiary understands that no additional care will be provided; thus, there are no appeal rights associated with this option.

 The beneficiary or his or her representative must choose only one of the three options listed in Blank (G).
-Under no circumstances can the notifier decide for the beneficiary which of the 3 checkboxes to select.
+Unless otherwise instructed to do so according to the specific guidance provided in these instructions, the notifier must not decide for the beneficiary which of the 3 checkboxes to select.
 Pre-selection of an option by the notifier invalidates the notice.
-However, at the beneficiary's request, notifiers may enter the beneficiary's selection if he or she is physically unable to do so.
+However, at the beneficiary’s request, notifiers may enter the beneficiary’s selection if he or she is physically unable to do so.
 In such cases, notifiers must annotate the notice accordingly.

 If the beneficiary cannot or will not make a choice, the notice should be annotated, for example: “beneficiary refused to choose an option.”

-Special guidance ONLY for non-participating suppliers and providers (those who don't accept Medicare assignment):
+*Special guidance for non-participating suppliers and providers (those who don't accept Medicare assignment) ONLY:

-When this sentence is stricken, the supplier shall include the following CMS-approved unassigned claim statement in the (H) Additional Information section.
+When this sentence is stricken, the supplier should include the following CMS- approved unassigned claim statement in the (H) Additional Information section: